Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

 \subsection{Experiment 1b: Response to Bars, Edges and Gratings}

-This experiment mirrors a classic (1981) neurphysiological study into peripheral neural representations of spatially complex tactile stimuli (edges and bars) in monkey primary afferents by Phillips and Johnson \cite{phillips2}.
-Preceded by a psychophysics study into human perception of tactile stimuli (including gratings) via spatial neural mechanisms \cite{johnson}, the purpose of their two studies was to understand the ``coding mechanisms underlying the human’s ability to resolve gratings".
+This experiment mirrors a classic (1981) neurophysiological study into peripheral neural representations of spatially-complex tactile stimuli (edges and bars) in monkey primary afferents by Phillips and Johnson \cite{phillips2}.
+Their study was accompanied with a psychophysics study into human perception of tactile stimuli (including gratings) via spatial neural mechanisms \cite{johnson}, with both studies aiming to understand the ``coding mechanisms underlying the human’s ability to resolve gratings".

-Here we compare the activity of centrally-located artificial type-I afferents and natural type-I afferents taken from \cite{phillips2} when undergoing the same complex stimulation with grating stimuli (Table S1).
-In addition to comparing artificial and natural mechanoreception, we use this experiment in accordance with the original study to understand the biomimetic fingertip's ability to spatially resolve grating stimuli.
+Here we compare the activity of centrally-located artificial type-I afferents with natural type-I afferent recordings taken from \cite{phillips2} under similar complex stimulation with grating stimuli (Table 1).
+In addition to comparing artificial and natural mechanoreception, we use this experiment to understand our biomimetic tactile sensor's ability to spatially resolve grating stimuli in accordance with the neurophysiology of touch.
+Results are presented for three stimulus features: {(i)} sensitivity to edges; {(ii)} sensitivity to bars; and~{(iii)} the effect of neighbouring edges and bars.
+Results are displayed as spatial-response profiles (SRPs) for a single afferent, comprising the peak response over each press aggregated over many positions across the stimulus to give a spatial profile (Figure \ref{sa-i_grating}).

-As in \cite{phillips2}, results are displayed in the form of spatial-response profiles (SRPs).
-In the case of the measured artificial afferents, SRPs show the mean response over the entire pressing phase at each position, separated by 400\,$\mu$m.
-We present the results in the context of three stimulus features, approximately mirroring the original study: \textit{(i)} sensitivity to edges; \textit{(ii)} sensitivity to bars; and~\textit{(ii)} the effect of neighbouring edges and bars.